 # Public policy and regulation

 Public policy has the scope for affecting health outcomes.
-We provide here some evidence regarding effective healthcare regulatory policies in two different contexts: health insurance, and vaccinations.
+We provide here some concrete examples.

 # The Affordable Care Act in the US is improving healthcare coverage

 In June 2012 the US introduced the Affordable Care Act (ACA) – a legal reform aiming to improve the accessibility, affordability, and quality of healthcare.14 This was, to a great extent, motivated by the fact that the share of uninsured individuals in the US is large and has remained virtually constant during decades of substantial growth in expenditure.
 The following visualization shows the percentage of individuals in the US without health insurance for the period 1963-2015.
 As we can see there are two marked changes in the trends separated by a long period of remarkable stability: there is a sharp drop in the number of uninsured in 1965 with the creation of Medicare and Medicaid, then relatively little change for decades, and then another sharp drop in 2012 with the introduction of the ACA.
 Disaggregated data shows that those states that decided to expand their Medicaid programs saw larger reductions in their uninsured rates from 2013 to 2015, especially when those states had large uninsured populations to start with (see Obama (2016).15 for further discussion of these figures).
 While strictly speaking this is only descriptive evidence – we cannot know what would have happened to the trends without the introduction of the ACA –, it seems reasonable to assume that the observed improvements in healthcare coverage are indeed a consequence of the ACA.

 # Vaccination campaigns improve the incidence and burden of diseases